 The fabulous Arnold Palmer or Arnie Palmer, is a delightful drink of half iced tea and half lemonade.
 It’s named for the legendary golfer and is said to be his favorite beverage.
 The iced tea can be sweetened or unsweetened.
 So popular all across America but depending on where you live it goes by different names.
 In some parts of the South and Baltimore the Arnold Palmer is know as half and half.
 In Southern Ohio it’s known as “Blend.”
 Whatever you call it, you’re sure to enjoy this refreshing drink year round.
 I’m making the lemonade from scratch.
 If you want to cut the sugar, see the substitution tip below.
-Each sweetened serving is 81 calories, 0 fat and 2 Weight Watchers POINTS PLUS.
+Each sweetened serving has 81 calories, 0 fat and 2 Weight Watchers POINTS PLUS.

 Prep Time: 5 minutes

 ⅓ cup plus 1 tablespoon sugar (6 tablespoons), see below for less sugar tips

 Lemon wedge for garnish

 1. Brew tea for at least 5 minutes.
 Let cool or add a little ice to cool down.

 2. In a large pitcher, combine lemon juice and sugar.
 Add the cooled tea.

 3. To make one serving: Place ice in a 12 oz glass or Mason jar.
 Fill with ¾ cup lemonade and ¾ cup unsweetened ice tea.
 Add more sweetener, if desired.

 5. Garnish with a lemon wedge.

 6. Store pitcher of Arnold Palmer in the refrigerator.